netdata/netdata/collectors/python.d.plugin/hpssa/README.md

 sudo ./edit-config python.d.conf
 ```

 Change the value of the `hpssa` setting to `yes`.
-Save the file and restart the Netdata Agent with `service netdata
+Save the file and restart the Netdata Agent with `systemctl netdata
 restart`, or the appropriate method for your system, to finish enabling the `hpssa` collector.

 ## Configuration